sealofsolomon/GettingAndCleaningDataCourseProject/CodeBook.md

 - A 561-feature vector with time and frequency domain variables.
 - Its activity label.
 - An identifier of the subject who carried out the experiment.

+Notes:
+- Features are normalized and bounded within [-1,1].
+- Each feature vector is a row on the text file.

 ### Feature Selection